Flutes in the Frost | Polar Pianos | Strings in the Snow

 Irish Fiddle Classes are offered for violin students in Book 4+ and are scheduled so that students are in class with others of the same book level.
 Flute students will be treated to a Celtic Flute class.

-Parents/Practice Partners will be able to participate in a Parent Forum on Sunday afternoon during the instrument specific play-ins.
+Parents/Practice Partners will be able to attend a Parent Forum during the lunch hour.
 Parents will meet with a panel of Denison Suzuki parent/practice partners and one of our clinicians for a lively discussion regarding their role in the Suzuki journey.

 A Masterclass is an hour lesson shared by three (Book 4+) and four (Book 1-3) students.
 This was the teaching model of Dr. Shinichi Suzuki, who realized that his students and practice partners learned from watching each other in lessons.
 Students who perform the same polished piece, or one close to it, in the books are grouped together in masterclasses.
 Often, clinicians involve all the students in the masterclass during each segment of the lesson, so please be prepared to stay for the whole 55 minutes.
 Practice partners attend with their students to take notes and to meet other practice partners.
 Openings are limited and there is an extra fee for string and flute masterclasses.

 Polar Piano Students will each participate in two masterclasses, two group classes, and an enrichment class.
 Students in the same book level will be scheduled together.
 Typically, clinicians give a small assignment at the first masterclass or group class that is to be completed for the second one.
 The practice rooms in the basement of Burton Hall will be open for us to use throughout the weekend.

 - Flutes in the Frost: $75 (This does not include a masterclass.)